JoshuaLefeld/Project1/README.md

-This is just a test
+This project is going to be a Ticket systems for employees at a company.
-This is the second push
+Currently there is nothing done.